 Posted by

-Another highlight of our May 23 ride came from swinging by Cali Roots to see just how packed the bike valet station was (surprise—not full at all).
-But the joy of that stop was meeting Carlos (pictured above), who was doing Cali Roots volunteering nearby.
+We met Carlos (pictured above), when we swung by Cali Roots on our bicycle, to see how packed the bike valet station was (surprise—not full at all).
+But the joy of that stop was meeting Carlos, who was doing Cali Roots volunteering nearby.
 He does road and mountain biking and is also a bike-to-work commuter, using the Monterey-Salinas Transit as a bike-and-ride option to make it feasible to bike to work from his Soledad home.
 We chatted a few minutes about e-bikes, e-motos, and more.
 We encouraged Carlos to consider becoming more active in bike advocacy by serving as a voice for Salinas Valley residents on Transportation Agency for Monterey County’s bike-ped committee.

 The ease of pausing to chat with people who bike, and others, is one of the many benefits of bicycling.
 That same day, we also enjoyed meeting Sam at the front of Portola Hotel, who was eagerly awaiting his next stop: his wedding that afternoon to Lindsay!
-Next we pedaled down the coastal trail, where we had the opportunity to say thank you to a girl whose family, from Hollister, was helping reduce carbon emissions and holiday weekend traffic congestion by biking; meeting Olivia and Chris, who moved up from Santa Barbara in recent years and enjoy local bike shop AMG Cyclery of Seaside’s social rides.
+Next we pedaled down the coastal trail, where we had the opportunity to say thank you to a girl whose family, from Hollister, was helping reduce carbon emissions and holiday weekend traffic congestion by biking.
+We then met Olivia and Chris, whose joy in biking was so visible and contagious; they had moved up from Santa Barbara in recent years and enjoy local bike shop AMG Cyclery of Seaside’s social rides.

 First Presbyterian Church of Monterey, an inclusive congregation

-May 31 Bike Month events: Bike train to Bluegrass Sunday; and Bike Chat
+May 31 Bike Month events: Bike to Bluegrass Sunday; and Bike Chat

 Among other service changes announced by MST on 5/19/26 (https://mst.org/news_items/monterey-salinas-transit-mst-service-changes-go-into-effect-beginning-saturday-may-23rd/):